The Great Work Guild Agency Directory is Live! Explore it →

 4. Ghostty

 Ghostty is a fast, feature-rich terminal built by Mitchell Hashimoto (of HashiCorp fame).
-It focuses on correctness and speed, making it excellent for heavy Claude Code sessions.
+It focuses on correctness and speed, making it excellent for a single heavy Claude Code session.

 5. Kitty